What does a world full of intentional, grateful, multi-passionate, and purpose-driven people look like?

-- I accidentally slip back into “Click here, I'm awesome!” mode when I'm writing because I often want to hide my worst behind my best.
+- I accidentally slip back into “Click here, I'm awesome!” mode because I often want to hide my worst behind my best.

 - I fear that you'll think less of me when you learn how rich I am or that my wife, Melinda, pays most of the bills for our family of four while I live my “hugs and thank yous are enough for me” lifestyle.